Sexism: Coverture and other marriage regulations

 Anti-dowry poster in Bangalore, India.
 According to Amnesty International, "[T]he ongoing reality of dowry-related violence is an example of what can happen when women are treated as property."

 Until the 20th century, U.S. and English law observed the system of coverture, where "by marriage, the husband and wife are one person in law; that is the very being or legal existence of the woman is suspended during the marriage".
 U.S. women were not legally defined as "persons" until 1875 (Minor v.
 Happersett, 88 U.S. 162).
-A similar legal doctrine, called marital power, existed under Roman Dutch law (and is still partially in force in present-day Eswatini).
+A similar legal doctrine, called marital power, existed under Roman-Dutch law (and was partially in force in present-day Eswatini until being abolished in civil marriages in 2019).

 Restrictions on married women's rights were common in Western countries until a few decades ago: for instance, French married women obtained the right to work without their husband's permission in 1965, and in West Germany women obtained this right in 1977.
 During the Franco era, in Spain, a married woman required her husband's consent (called permiso marital) for employment, ownership of property and traveling away from home; the permiso marital was abolished in 1975.
 In Australia, until 1983, a married woman's passport application had to be authorized by her husband.

 Women in parts of the world continue to lose their legal rights in marriage.
 For example, Yemeni marriage regulations state that a wife must obey her husband and must not leave home without his permission.
 In Iraq, the law allows husbands to legally "punish" their wives.
 In the Democratic Republic of Congo, the Family Code states that the husband is the head of the household; the wife owes her obedience to her husband; a wife has to live with her husband wherever he chooses to live; and wives must have their husbands' authorization to bring a case in court or initiate other legal proceedings.

 Abuses and discriminatory practices against women in marriage are often rooted in financial payments such as dowry, bride price, and dower.
 These transactions often serve as legitimizing coercive control of the wife by her husband and in giving him authority over her; for instance Article 13 of the Code of Personal Status (Tunisia) states that, "The husband shall not, in default of payment of the dower, force the woman to consummate the marriage", implying that, if the dower is paid, marital rape is permitted.
 In this regard, critics have questioned the alleged gains of women in Tunisia, and its image as a progressive country in the region, arguing that discrimination against women remains very strong there.